tusing/yubikey-pki/README.md

 ## 2. Create a Root CA

 ```
-Generate an X.509 Root CA keypair for the specified domain and loads it into your YubiKey.
+Generate an X.509 Root CA keypair for the specified domain and load it into your YubiKey.
 Usage: ./root.sh [--(no-)keep-private-key] [--ttl <arg>] [-h|--help] <root_domain>
 	<root_domain>: domain for the root CA
 	--keep-private-key, --no-keep-private-key: keep the private key around after importing it to the YubiKey (off by default)